MicrosoftDocs/azure-devops-docs/docs/package/feeds/feed-permissions.md

 # Secure and share packages using feed permissions

-**VSTS | TFS 2017**
+**Azure DevOps Services | TFS 2017**

-Packages you host in Package Management are stored in a [feed](../concepts/feeds.md).
+Packages you host in Azure Artifacts are stored in a [feed](../concepts/feeds.md).
 Setting permissions on the feed allows you to share your packages with as many or as few people as your scenario requires.

 ## Feed permissions overview
 Feeds have four levels of access: Owners, Contributors, Collaborators, and Readers.
 Owners can add any type of identity&mdash;individuals, teams, and groups&mdash;to any access level.